tbdbatista/dev-utils/GitReadme.md

    s - split the current hunk into smaller hunks
    e - manually edit the current hunk
    ? - print help

+   ### Helpful Insights

+If you want to completely remove a file from both your working directory and your Git repository, you can follow these steps:

+Remove the file from tracking, let's use the Podfile.lock as an example:

+git rm --cached Podfile.lock
+This removes the file from the index (staging area) but keeps it in your working directory.

+Delete the file from your working directory:

+rm Podfile.lock
+This removes the file from your local file system.

+Add Podfile.lock to your .gitignore file:

+Open your .gitignore file and make sure it contains the line:

+Podfile.lock
+This ensures that Podfile.lock is ignored and not tracked by Git.

+Commit the changes:

+git commit -m "Remove Podfile.lock"
+This commits the removal of Podfile.lock to your local repository.

+If you want to remove the file from the remote repository:

+git push origin <branch_name>